dozmus/csar/design-docs/Useful Material.md

   This work is regarding an extensible plain-text code search in local projects.
 * There are also tons of material on code search engines, ranking code samples and finding code from textual descriptions, if the need arises.

-### AutoQuery - Query language analysis
-My interest in this project is their query language, and whether it can give me inspiration or insight to help produce my own.
-Their queries are broken up into the following groups: program element types (variable, function, etc.) and identifier (if applicable), program element descriptions (contains, ofType, atLine, etc.), relation descriptions (depends on, etc.) and finally targets.
-Each group can have 0 or more pieces of information within it, so it is descriptive.
-Its language isn't natural (w.r.t. english) and is very mechanical.
-I like how you can specify target file, line number, types, etc. and the fundamental control flow and language elements it handles.
-It is not very in-depth though (i.e. omits searching for try-catch blocks, anonymous methods/classes) which hinders its usefulness.

 ## Related Programs
 * [grep](https://en.wikipedia.org/wiki/Grep)
   A command-line utility for searching plain-text data against a regular expression.